FX Rentals Ltd

 Within the very active live market, FX regularly supplies PA systems and musical instruments for parties, corporate events, live music events and artist showcases.

-Other FX services include equipment sales and repair as well as the FX Copyroom, an audio format transfer division which has restored and transferred many historic recording projects as well as providing the latest technology including a high-speed file transfer service (FTP).
+Other FX services include equipment sales as well as the FX Copyroom, an audio format transfer division which has restored and transferred many historic recording projects as well as providing the latest technology including a high-speed file transfer service (FTP).

 How much do you charge?

 Browse our daily rental rates, and then call us (24hr) to find out how much discount you qualify for.
 Our discounted rates can be as much as 50%.